Jacksonbird8237/Jacksonbird8237/README.md

 I currently know Java, C#, and a little bit of JavaScript.

-You can reach me at my email jkbirdstar@gmail.com or at my phone number 732-703-8955.
+You can reach me at my email jkbirdstar@gmail.com

 <!--
 **Jacksonbird8237/Jacksonbird8237** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.